gosang/gosang.github.io/content/posts/design-patterns/object-oriented/grasp.md

 tags = ["OOP", "GRASP"]
 +++

 When it comes to designing software systems, achieving a clear and maintainable architecture is paramount.
 General Responsibility Assignment Software Patterns (GRASP) is a set of principles that aids in designing object-oriented systems with a focus on responsibility assignment.
-In this blog post, we will delve into the core concepts of GRASP, its rationale, and how it can be effectively applied in the context of an e-commerce system using .NET Core, MediatR, AutoMapper, EF Core InMemory database, and React.
+In this blog post, we will look into the core concepts of GRASP, its rationale, and how it can be effectively applied in the context of an e-commerce system using .NET Core, MediatR, AutoMapper, EF Core InMemory database, and React.

 # Understanding GRASP